2103461/CS220-AU-portfolio/README.md

 # CS220 AU portfolio

-3. **self-and peer-assessment** (10% of your overall mark) - the CS220 AU marking rubric in the `assessment.md` file to help streamline your progress.
-Before you submit, use this file to evaluate your work and give feedback on one of your classmates' work.
-4. **portfolio overview** (10% of your overall mark) - a succinct overview of your portfolio and an outline of completed tasks (Log) and tasks to do (TODO) in the `README.md` file.
-Consider this `README.md` file, the one you are reading now, as a template - change it as necessary.

-After you finish these items, add your student number and your portfolio's URL in the `final-check.md` file, complete a checklist in this file and along with the PDF version of your DI reflection, submit it on FASER.
+(TO BE REMOVED BEFORE SUBMISSION) After you finish these items, add your student number and your portfolio's URL in the `final-check.md` file, complete a checklist in this file and along with the PDF version of your DI reflection, submit it on FASER.

 In essence, you need to submit two files on FASER: